aldreth/lammas-records/recordings/choral/a-celebration-of-british-cathedral-music.md

 ---
-new_slug: a-celebration-of-british-cathedral-music
+slug: a-celebration-of-british-cathedral-music
 title: A Celebration of British Cathedral Music
 serialNumber: LAMM091
 coverImage: "../../src/images/recordings/a-celebration-of-british-cathedral-music.jpg"
 performer: The Choirs of All Saints, Northampton
 directors:
-- 'Director: Richard Tanner'
+  - "Director: Richard Tanner"
-- 'Organ: Ronald Gates and Roger Palmer'
+  - "Organ: Ronald Gates and Roger Palmer"
 contentHtml: |-
   <h1>A Celebration of British Cathedral Music</h1>
   <p>The title of this recording takes its name from the festival at St. John the Evangelist, Newport, Rhode Island USA, which the choir (boys and men) of All Saints Church, Northampton was invited to take part in as choir in residence during the summer of 1995.
 Many of the pieces selected here were heard by enthusiasts who attended some thirteen choral services within just six days.</p>